darshanC07/CloudDrive/README.md

 # CloudDrive - Your Cloud Storage Solution

 CloudDrive is a versatile desktop application that acts as a middleware between cloud storage providers and users.
-It enables users to seamlessly upload their files and photos to their preferred cloud storage platforms and access these files across multiple devices.
+It enables users to seamlessly upload their files and photos to their preferred cloud storage platforms (Ex.
+Filestack) and access these files across multiple devices.

-### To install the CloudDrive visit "Release" tab.
+### To install CloudDrive visit the "Release" tab.

 ## Features